orbitalquark/textadept/docs/manual.md

 The following key bindings apply in the Lua command entry:

-* Show a documentation popup for the command under or behind the caret via `Ctrl+H` on Windows, Linux, and BSD, `^H` on macOS, and `M-H` or `M-S-H` in the terminal version.
+* Show a documentation popup for the command under or behind the caret via `Ctrl+H` on Windows and Linux, `^H` on macOS, and `M-H` or `M-S-H` in the terminal version.
-* Show completion candidates for Lua variables, tables, functions, and fields via `Tab` on Windows, Linux, BSD, and the terminal version, and `⇥` on macOS.
+* Show completion candidates for Lua variables, tables, functions, and fields via `Tab` on Windows, Linux, and the terminal version, and `⇥` on macOS.
 Use the arrow keys to make a selection and press `Enter` to insert it.

 ![Command Completion](images/commandentrycompletion.png)